I just got an email from a guy that made a great point about this unfunded liability stuff.

 Now, some of you might be saying, no, no, no, Rush, Goolsby's quitting in shame.

-He's getting out of there because none of his policies worked, and he's getting out while getting his good and stuff.
+He's getting out of there because none of his policies worked and he's getting out while getting his good and stuff.

-No, no, folks.
+No, no, no, no, no, folks.

-They uh they don't have it in them.
+They don't have it in them.

 By the way, again, this is one of these things I'm right and I don't like being right.

-While only 7% of employees will be forced to switch to subsidized exchange programs to government.
+A survey released yesterday shows while only 7% of employees will be forced to switch to subsidized exchange programs to government.

-At least 30% of companies say that they will definitely or probably stop offering employer sponsored coverage, according to the study published in McKinsey Quarterly, the survey of 1,300 employers, says that those who are keenly aware the health reform measure probably are more likely to consider an alternative to employer sponsored plans,
+According to the study published in McKinsey Quarterly, the survey of 1,300 employers says that those who are keenly aware of the health reform measure probably are more likely to consider an alternative to employer-sponsored plans.

-They're not gonna get waivers in 2014.
+They're not going to get waivers in 2014.

 The waivers end in 2012.